 Factory automation is an increasingly critical success factor in manufacturing as businesses pursue higher productivity and lower costs in the face of global competition.
 Automation also means workplace safety, as well as freeing workers from tedious manual labor to focus on strategic, high-level tasks that require human expertise.
-While the automotive industry was the first to deploy robotics and automation, many other industries are still in the early stages of adoption, offering significant growth potential.

 The ROBO Global Index includes more than 80 robotics and automation stocks across 11 subsectors in over 14 countries.
 The Index is built to minimize risk by limiting reliance on the largest-cap players, and it is carefully structured to capture the growth of rapidly developing robotics and automation companies around the globe.